-Step 3: Determine which specialities to apply to via the SOAP
+Step 3: Determine which specialties to apply to via the SOAP

 Once you have decided to participate in the SOAP, you have to decide if you are only applying to your specialty of choice or if you are willing to apply in another specialty.
-This decision may be influenced by the number and location of spots available in each specialty--some years, there have been no EM specific spots.
-EM interested students during these years have had to make the difficult choice between changing specialties, SOAPing into a prelim/transitional year spot, or taking a year off.
+This decision may be influenced by the number and location of spots available in each specialty.
 Of note, accepting a position within the SOAP is binding, meaning a student who accepts a position is then obligated to go to that program for the duration of the program; violation of this agreement can result in being excluded from future NRMP involvement.

-The discussion around transitional/prelim years is important- on the one hand, it allows for additional clinical experience and the potential to show excellence in clinical skills that may make an applicant appear improved, if clinical issues had appeared in their application.
-On the other hand, it may make applying in a future cycle difficult due to clinical obligations interfering with interview offers.
-In addition, programs that have strict funding limits may see applicants with one year of eligibility already used as a concern, as they may not receive funding for one year of that resident's tenure in their residency program.
-For example, a student who does a transitional year may use up one year of GME funding, and therefore be less attractive to a four year EM program, as they would not receive the GME stipend for that resident for one year.
+The discussion around transitional/prelim years is essential--it allows for additional clinical experience and the potential to show excellence in clinical skills that may make an applicant appear improved, if clinical issues had appeared in their application.
+However, it may make applying in a future cycle more difficult due to clinical obligations interfering with interview offers.